ibm-apiconnect/docker-swarm-lab/ex2/README.md

 ## Docker Registry image

 Docker Hub is essentially a package manager but for Docker images.
-It's powered by the Docker `registry` image which is conveniently one of the images we can pull from Docker Hub.
+It's powered by the Docker `registry` image which is conveniently one of the images you can pull from Docker Hub.

 ## Create a Service on Swarm